r57zone/DualShock4-emulator/README.md

 ## Xbox controller
 The "Back" button on the Xbox controller emulating pressing the touchpad on a Sony DualShock 4.

-The "Share" button is tied to the simultaneous pressing of the "Back" and "Start" buttons or to the "F12" key.
+The "Share" button is binded to the simultaneous pressing of the "Back" and "Start" buttons or to the "F12" key.

+The "PS" button is binded to the simultaneous pressing of the "Back" and "LB" buttons (left bumper) or to the "F2" key.

-You can shake (gyro) the controller by pressing "Back" and "RB" (Right bumper).
+You can shake (gyro) the controller by pressing "Back" and "RB" (right bumper).